Moving House With Pets – Removals Advice from Roberts & Denny’s

 When it comes to moving your cat during transit, use a sturdy cat carrier.
 Make sure you line the carrier with a waterproof sheet in case they need a toilet or become travel sick.

 Once you arrive at your new home, allocate and move your cat to a room and shut the door whilst you unpack the rest of your possessions.
 It’s important to not let your cat get outside while the move is taking place as they may run off.

 Spraying pheromone spray on surfaces will help your cat feel more at home and less likely to get distressed.
 Once you have completed the move and unpacking, keep your cat indoors for a few days until they are comfortable.

 Moving House with a Dog

-If your dog is with you while you move into the new property, allocate a room and shut the door until you have finished unpacking your essential possessions.
-Make sure they have food and water, bed and blanket, or anything else that will help to keep them comfortable.
+If your dog is with you while you move into the new property, allocate a room and shut the door until you or the removal men have finished unloading your items.
+Make sure they have food and water, a bed and a blanket, or anything else that will help to keep them comfortable.